cloud66/help-old/_posts/deployment/deployment-gateway.md

 <h2 id="about">About deployment gateways</h2>
-If you want to deploy your stack in a DMZ, you should prepare a bastion server which enable you to connect to your DMZ.
-You should define a <b>Deployment Gateway</b> in your cloud66 account and specify the information of the bastion server, then you will be able to deploy your stack in the DMZ.
+If you want to deploy your stack in a DMZ, you should prepare a bastion server which enables you to connect to your DMZ.
+You should define a <b>Deployment Gateway</b> in your Cloud66 account and specify the information of the bastion server, then you will be able to deploy your stack in the DMZ.

 <div class="notice">
     <h3>Important</h3>